 Such extreme heat can make it difficult to think sometimes.
 It is simply too hot.
-That is why I have written a handy list of things you can do when the next Dutch heat wave hits.
-This year’s heat wave might have already passed (or has it) but it is important to prepare for the next year.
+That is why I have written a handy list of things you can do during a Dutch heat wave.

 Things To Do During A Dutch Heat Wave

-5) Jump in a canal to cool down and then realize it was a really bad idea when you unintentionally taste some of the water.
+5) Jump in a canal to cool down.
+Then realise it was a really bad idea when you unintentionally taste some of the water.

-8) Cycle with your elbows raised in the air in the hope of creating some kind of arm pit ventilation/breeze (less confident cyclists may wish to do this by alternating arms).
+6) Cycle with your elbows raised in the hope of creating some kind of arm pit ventilation/breeze (less confident cyclists may wish to do this by alternating arms).

-10) Start a barbecue and then realize that being within 50 meters of it is like venturing into Mount Doom (This is probably why the majority of Dutch barbecues happen in 15 degrees cloudy weather).
+8) Start a barbecue and then realise that being within 50 meters of it is like venturing into Mount Doom.
+This is probably why the majority of Dutch barbecues happen in 15 degrees cloudy weather.

-11) Drink a summer beer (before it evaporates).
+9) Drink a summer beer before it evaporates.